-Response: Yes.
-Implementation delayed until 2026 would be helpful as there was an issue with supply of vehicles.
+Response: Implementation in 2026 would be helpful as there was an issue with vehicles.

 Comment: As we moved towards the arrangement of the budget for the new financial year, it would be useful to be aware if food waste collections would be a national cost to ensure a sustainable budget was set.